-The week after launch is where most indie apps quietly die — not from bad code, but from the developer panicking, shipping too many random updates, or chasing reviews.
-Here is a steadier playbook for the first 90 days.
+The week after launch is where most indie apps quietly die.
+Not from bad code, but from the developer panicking, shipping too many random updates, and chasing every review.
+This is a steadier playbook for the first 90 days, with the exact retention thresholds (verified June 2026) that tell you whether to scale, narrow, or sunset.

 Background

-Launch day brings a flood of low-quality signal: a few downloads, maybe one review, a slight ranking bump.
+Launch day produces a flood of low-quality signal: a few downloads, maybe one review, a slight ranking bump.
 New developers over-react to all of it.
-The right post-launch posture is to slow down, measure the few metrics that matter, and ship deliberate updates on a weekly or bi-weekly cadence.
-The App Store rewards consistency more than speed — apps that ship reliable updates with clear release notes outperform those that ship 5 panic releases in week one.
+The right post-launch posture is to slow down, measure the four or five metrics that matter, and ship deliberate updates on a weekly or bi-weekly cadence.
+The App Store rewards consistency more than speed.
+Apps that ship reliable updates with clear release notes outperform those that ship five panic releases in week one.

 - Your app has been live on the App Store for less than 90 days.

-- You are feeling pressure to constantly ship, respond, or change things.
+- You feel pressure to constantly ship, respond, or change things.

 - You have not yet established a release cadence.